.38 rimfire

 Much like the smaller .32 rimfire, the rounds were originally manufactured loaded with black powder.
 In the early 1900s, manufacturers switched to the "new" smokeless powder.

-The .38 rimfire was preferred to the .32 rimfire for hunting and self-defense purposes because of its larger size and increased power.
+The .38 rimfire was preferred to the .32 rimfire for hunting and self-defense purposes because of its larger diameter bullet and increased muzzle energy.

 History

 The .38 rimfire cartridge was a common round for many antique revolvers and rifles from the 1870s to the early 1900s.
 It was a common self-defense round for a small revolver that was often kept in a vest pocket through to the 1890s.
 Production in the United States of rimfire calibers larger than .22 ceased upon the country's entry into World War II and was never resumed again by any of the major manufacturers.
 Factory loaded ammunition is no longer available except as collector items.